jopensar/BIDA/README.md

 # BIDA

 Code for causal effect discovery and linear causal effect estimation using Bayesian IDA (BIDA).
-The package contains an APS solver (in C++) for computing parent set and ancestor relation posterior probabilities using dynamic programming (see Algorithm 1 in [1]).
+The package contains an C++ implementation (APS) for exact computation of parent set and ancestor relation posterior probabilities using dynamic programming (see Algorithm 1 in [1]).
 The computationally less demanding part of the effect estimation method has been implemented in R.

-## APS solver
+## APS

+The APS tool can be used for two related but separate problems:

+* For each variable and parent set, compute the total weight of all DAGs where a node has a particular parent set.

+* For each pair (i, j) of variables, compute the total weight of DAGs where j is an ancestor of i.

+To compile the program, go to the aps subdirectory and run `make`.

+After compilation, use `aps help` for more details about the tool.

-## Running BIDA from R
+## Calculating BIDA posteriors

-After compiling the APS solver, BIDA can be run from R. As an example case, we will use the included data, which contains 200 observations from a Gaussian DAG model over 10 variables.
+After compiling the APS program, BIDA can be run from R. As an example case, we will use the included data, which contains 200 observations from a Gaussian DAG model over 10 variables.
 The data has been zero-centered and standardized.

 Assuming the BIDA folder is set as the current working directory in R, we read in the data and true causal effect matrix.